 If you're looking to maintain hydrated skin, there are steps you can take:

-- Moisturize immediately after a bath, shower or washing your hands and regularly throughout the day.
+- Moisturize immediately after taking a bath or shower or washing your hands.

 - Use a humidifier.

-If you're concerned about dry skin, contact your health care provider or a dermatologist.
+If you're concerned about dry skin, talk to your doctor or a dermatologist.